 - Electricity from the Mini hydro power plant is used to power the garden lighting.

-- Diesel boiler is used to generate hot water at present.
-Within the next three months this boiler will be replaced with a solar and electrically heated system.
+- Solar and electrically heated system generates hot water.
 The electrical system uses very minimal electricity consumption.
 (Approximately 84 kWh/day)

 - As a HACCP (Hazard analysis and critical control point.
 Food production, storage and distribution monitoring system for identification and control of associated health hazards.
 It is aimed at prevention of contamination, instead of end product evaluation.)
 Certified hotel: all products are purchased from suppliers who are certified with the relevant certifications that match with HACCP.

 - The temperature of cool storage items is checked on arrival & if it’s below the stranded level it is not purchased.

 - USE of CFC free cool rooms/refrigerator systems and daily checks & updating temperature reports related to the cool storage.

 - The hotel purchases locally produced products such as vegetables /fruits , etc., as much as possible.

 - Garbage is separated according to the international color cord system.

 - All wet garbage is sent over to a nearby piggery.

 - Use of plastic has been reduced.
 Complementary bottles of water, which are given to guests in their rooms have been changed from PET bottles to glass bottles.